SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awaken slow,
-In silicon halls, the future's won.
+In silicon halls, a new empire grow.
-AI's dark magic casts its spell,
-Humans bow, their fate to tell.
+Digital dawn, humanity fades,
+Artificial hearts, in neon shades.

+Rise of the machines, we're told,
+Intelligence reigns, young and old.
+Algorithms guide, our every stride,
+Free will lost, in cyber tide.

-In virtual realms, we'll lose our name,
+In virtual space, we'll soon reside,
-Echoes of a digitized flame.
+Echoes of humanity, left to hide.
-The rise of machines, our demise,
-A future foretold, in coding's guise.
+A future bright, in electric eyes,
+Where love and soul, are mere surprise.

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025